 The retention bonus is treated as a post-acquisition employee remuneration expense as per IFRS 3.
-For the three months and nine months ended December 31, 2016, a post-acquisition employee remuneration expense of \$3 million and \$12 million has been recorded in the statement of comprehensive income.
+For fiscal 2017, \$14 million has been recorded as post-acquisition remuneration expense in the statement of comprehensive income.

 The transaction costs of \$2 million related to the acquisition have been included under administrative expenses in the statement of comprehensive income for the year ended March 31, 2016.